 #1 American pie crust is normally done with water instead of egg

 One of the main differences between German pie crust versus American pie crust is the fact that Germans usually use an egg as a binder whereas Americans use water.
-This classic apple pie is a prime example.
+This classic apple pie and this rhubarb pie are two prime examples.
 However, obviously you will find many more binders in American recipes as well.
 This peach pie was prepared with buttermilk, this cherry pie with vodka, this apple pie with cream cheese dough and this one with yoghurt.
 If you need some tips on how to make pie crust from scratch, I would recommend this blog post.
 During the times of my grandparents lard and other fats were used to create the pie dough.
 Lard makes pie flaky yet elastic.
 However, I prefer an all-butter pie crust.
 I simply find Crisco suspicious and artifical.

 #3 Of course you can cover pie also with whipping cream, meringue or crumbs (streusel)